 Why Does the Measurement Change?

 There are several reasons you could be measuring LGA, including being overweight at the time of pregnancy and gaining more weight than suggested.
-Multiple pregnancy will also cause an irregular growth measurement that can be drastic well before the final weeks of pregnancy.
-By the 30th week of pregnancy I was measuring 60 cm, but my twins also weighed nearly seven pounds each at birth just a couple weeks later.
+A multiple pregnancy will also cause an irregular growth measurement that can be drastic well before the final weeks of pregnancy.
+By the 30th week of pregnancy, I was measuring 60 cm, but my twins also weighed nearly seven pounds each at birth just a couple weeks later.